 We divide these tools into four major categories:

 The accumulation of things does not result in long-lasting happiness.
-Returning to our natural state of being is where we find happiness and joy.
+Returning to our natural state of being is where we find fulfillment.
 You can learn to live in your original state of being.
+Remember, you are the source of your happiness and joy.
 We need to activate our spiritual gifts.
 We can do this through the practice of ancient spiritual technologies.